 God’s children can receive these blessings of the priesthood and experience great joy as they live the gospel of Jesus Christ.

 In the Church, the priesthood has two parts: the Melchizedek Priesthood and the Aaronic Priesthood (see Doctrine and Covenants 107:1).

 The Melchizedek Priesthood is “the Holy Priesthood, after the Order of the Son of God” (Doctrine and Covenants 107:3).
 It is the power by which the sons and daughters of God can become like Him (see Doctrine and Covenants 84:19–21; 132:19–20).

 “The Melchizedek Priesthood holds the right of presidency.”
 It has “power and authority over all the offices in the church in all ages of the world, to administer in spiritual things” (Doctrine and Covenants 107:8).
 Through this authority, Church leaders direct and administer all the spiritual work of the Church (see Doctrine and Covenants 107:18).
-“All other authorities or offices in the church are appendages to this priesthood” (Doctrine and Covenants 107:5).

 The President of the Church is the presiding high priest over the Melchizedek Priesthood (see Doctrine and Covenants 107:65–67).
 The stake president is the presiding high priest in the stake (see Doctrine and Covenants 107:8, 10; see also chapter 6 in this handbook).
 The bishop is the presiding high priest in the ward (see Doctrine and Covenants 107:17; see also chapter 7 in this handbook).

 For information about the offices and responsibilities of the Melchizedek Priesthood, see 8.1.